Buffett defends Coke, BNSF at Berkshire annual meeting

 Indeed, much of Berkshire's growth as a company has come through acquisitions, but it now takes bigger transactions to move the needle.

-Buffett signaled he would gladly partner again with Brazilian firm 3G Capital, with which he teamed up to buy ketchup maker H.J.
+Buffett signalled he would gladly partner again with Brazilian firm 3G Capital, with which he teamed up to buy ketchup maker H.J.
 Heinz Co last year for $23.3 billion.

 “We're very likely to partner with them, perhaps on some things that are very large," Buffett said.
 "I think 3G does a magnificent job of running businesses."